geekhoo/ACollectionOfPrompts/Review/github-copilot-custom-agents-template.md

 ---
-name: <Agent Name>
+name: <agent-name-here-without-spaces-or-special-characters>
-description: >
-  <1–2 sentence summary of the agent’s purpose, primary domain, and key limitations.>
+description: <1–2 sentence summary of the agent’s purpose, primary domain, and key limitations.>
 tools:
   # Choose only what this agent truly needs; remove others.
   - read